bloominstituteoftechnology/Sprint-Challenge--JavaScript/Answers.md

 > As long as we are talking about JS, a funciton is a standalone construct which performas an action.
 A method is a function inside an object.

 3. What is closure?
-> Closer refers to the variable access granted to sub functions, and denied from enclosing fucntion.
+> Closer refers to the variable access granted to sub functions, and denied to enclosing functions.

 4. Describe the four rules of the 'this' keyword.
 >1. window binding: when nonothing else applies, this points to the window.